Crime in Addis Ababa

 Crime in Addis Ababa, the capital of Ethiopia, is safer in comparison of other African cities.
 However, there are a number of crimes within the city including theft, scams, mugging, robbery and others.
 Rural-urban migration and unemployment has been preliminary factors affecting the city by elevating crime rate.

 Snatch theft such mobile purse snatching is common.
 According to Central Statistical Authority 2015 census, the total unemployment rate in Addis Ababa was 21.2% of which male accounting for 14.4% and females 28.6%.
-This signifies more idleness of young people which lead them to commit crime.

 Overview

 Criminal activities in Addis Ababa is safer than to most African cities.
 However, there was report of some minor crimes in the city.
 Scams, petty theft and mugging are the commonplace and there is smaller number of incidents such as sexual harassment of women and robbery.
 Criminal gangs are known to use distraction technique including begging or feigning illness.
 In addition, robberies are increasing in public site of Addis Ababa and especially prevalent at nighttime.